-- Aeroplane engines burn fossil fuels, producing emissions such as carbon dioxide, the main cause of climate change
+Aeroplane engines burn fossil fuels, which produce emissions such as carbon dioxide, the main cause of climate change.
+Air travel has a greater climate impact per passenger trip than other forms of transport.

-- Despite the development of more fuel-efficient aeroplane engines, the rapid growth of air travel contributes to increasing levels of aviation pollution
+The development of more fuel-efficient aeroplane engines is countered by the rapid growth of air travel and individual trips, which is causing increasing levels of aviation pollution.

 In addition to offsetting greenhouse gas emissions, purchasing offset credits can: